Delhi hospitals conduct mock drills to check Covid readiness | Health

 - India

-Mock drills are underway at some of the hospitals in Delhi on Tuesday to assess their preparedness, including availability of beds and manpower, to deal with any increase in the number of COVID-19 cases.
+Mock drills were being conducted at some of the hospitals in Delhi on Tuesday to assess their preparedness, including availability of beds and manpower, to deal with any increase in the number of COVID-19 cases.

-Deputy Chief Minister Manish Sisodia, who also holds the health portfolio, visited the Delhi government-run LNJP Hospital around noon to assess the drill.
+Deputy Chief Minister Manish Sisodia, who also holds the health portfolio, visited the Delhi government-run Lok Nayak Jai Prakash Narayan (LNJP) Hospital around noon to assess the drill.

+''The Delhi government is prepared for any kind of emergency.
+At LNJP, there are 2,000 beds and 450 of them are dedicated to COVID-19.
+If a need arises, we can dedicate all 2,000 beds for COVID-19... we can also increase this number by using nearby banquet halls and add an additional 500 beds for COVID-19, so there would no shortage,'' Sisodia told reporters at the hospital.

+The deputy chief minister asked people not to panic, saying primary data suggests that the new BF.7 sub-strain of the coronavirus, which is causing a surge in infections in other countries, is similar to previous variants.

+''Compared to previous times, oxygen availability has increased 10 times, five PSA plants have been set up here.
+And ventilators are also present.
+Today, a mock drill was conducted, how patients can be attended to and shifted to desired location within five minutes was observed,'' he added.

-''He visited LNJP Hospital around 12 noon and spent 30-40 minutes there to see the preparedness, as part of the mock drill,'' a senior official said.
+A senior official said Sisodia visited LNJP Hospital around 12 noon and spent 30-40 minutes to inspect the preparedness of the medical facility.

 The exercise comes in the wake of the Centre issuing an advisory to this effect on Monday amid a spurt in COVID-19 cases in some countries.

+LNJP Medical Director Suresh Kumar said there was no reason to panic, but people must be vigilant, follow Covid guidelines and take the booster dose of the vaccines.

+''In the mock drill, we saw our response time and it was perfect,'' he said.

-In the national capital, the drill is taking place a LNJP Hospital and other government-run facilities, and some of the private hospitals are expected to take up the exercise later in the day.
+Besides the LNJP, the drill is taking place at other government-run facilities in the national capital and some of the private hospitals are expected to take up the exercise later in the day.

 The mock drill will assess bed availability, manpower, referral resources, testing capacity, medical logistics, telemedicine services and medical oxygen availability, among other aspects.